NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 See the Configuration section below for more information on the settings.

+[h1]Diagnostics[/h1]

+If the mod appears to not be working, the testing steps can be found at https://github.com/NBKRedSpy/QM_PityUnlock/blob/main/Testing.md

 [h1]Credits[/h1]

 Huge thanks to Crynano for their Mod Configuration Menu which adds the mod configuration screen.